recyclarr/recyclarr/wiki/Troubleshooting.md

   This means your Base URL is missing from the URL you specified in the YAML.
 See issue [#42] for more details.

-* On Ubuntu 22.04 or deriviates when you run 'trash radarr' you will get the following error:
+* On Ubuntu 22.04 or derivatives when you run `./recyclarr radarr` you will get the following error:

   ```txt
   [ERR] An exception occurred during git operations on path: /home/REDACTED/.config/trash-updater/repo